primitivefinance/rmm-docs/docs/faq/04-creating.md

 # Creating Pairs and Pools

-Two types of creation occur in RMM Protocol: new token pairs (Engines), and new pools (Curves).
+Two types of creation occur in RMM Protocol: new token pairs ("Engines"), and new pools ("Curves").

 ### Who can create new token pairs and pools?

 *Anyone* can deploy new pairs through the factory, or create new pools.
-RMM Protocol is completely permissionless.
+RMM Protocol is completely permission-less.

 ### How are new token pairs created?